commschamp/cc_tools_qt/README.md

 # Overview
-This project also contains a set of tool applications , which can be used to develop, monitor and debug custom binary communication protocols, that where developed using the [COMMS Library](https://github.com/arobenko/comms).
+This project also contains a set of tool applications , which can be used to develop, monitor and debug custom binary communication protocols, that were developed using the [COMMS Library](https://github.com/arobenko/comms).
 All the applications are plug-in based, i.e. plug-ins are used to define I/O socket, data filters, and the custom protocol itself.
 The tools